MicrosoftDocs/power-automate-docs/articles/prevent-data-loss.md

 ## DLP enforcement
 - Enforcement and suspension
-    - When a flow is created or changed, the flow is evaluated against the current set of DLP policies.
-If needed, the enforcement will be asynchronous and occur within 24 hours.
+    - When you create or edit a flow, Power Automate evaluates it against the current set of DLP policies.
+If needed, the enforcement is asynchronous and occurs within 24 hours.
-    - When a DLP policy is created or changed, a background job scans all existing flows in the environment, evaluates them, and then suspends the flows that violate the policy.
-The enforcement will be asynchronous and occur within 24 hours.
-If a DLP policy change occurs when the previous DLP policy set was still being evaluated, then the evaluation is restarted to ensure the latest policies are enforced.
+    - When you create or change a DLP policy, a background job scans all existing flows in the environment, evaluates them, and then suspends the flows that violate the policy.
+The enforcement is asynchronous and occurs within 24 hours.
+If a DLP policy change occurs when the previous DLP policy is being evaluated, then the evaluation restarts to ensure the latest policies are enforced.
-    - Once a week, a background job does a consistency check of all existing flows in the environment against the DLP policies to double check that a DLP policy check wasn't missed.
+    - Weekly, a background job does a consistency check of all existing flows in the environment against the DLP policies to confirm that a DLP policy check wasn't missed.
-- Reactivation - If the DLP enforcement background job finds a desktop flow that no longer violates any DLP, then the background job automatically turns it on.
+- Reactivation - If the DLP enforcement background job finds a desktop flow that no longer violates any DLP policy, then the background job automatically turns it on.
 However, the DLP enforcement background job won't automatically turn on cloud flows.

 ## DLP enforcement change process
 Periodically, DLP enforcement changes are needed.
 These changes can be a due to new DLP capabilities, an enforcement gap being filled, or a bug fix.